 WHY IS DALAT CALLED ‘LITTLE PARIS’?

-Located in the central highlands of Vietnam, Dalat offers a refreshing break from the country’s hot, steamy weather.
+Located in the central highlands of Vietnam, Dalat offers a refreshing break from the country’s usual hot, steamy weather.
 With year-round cool temperatures, mist-shrouded valleys and a central, man-made lake, it could almost pass for a town in Switzerland.
 And an apt comparison that would be, as the city was originally built as a mountain resort by the French in the late 19th century.

 View towards the lake from the terrace of Dalat Palace